 Limited Edition of 2000 copies

 Label: KMRCD 003

 Poteyenko’s emotional journey begins with the “Moscow, 1998” cue that highlights the turbulent times with great social fluidity – people can become poor within minutes!
-This epic phalanster serves as the home of Nadia and Vanechka, who tender bond is presented in a series of emotionally charged cues that follow the unlikely relationship from their first meeting to the happy farewell when they can start life anew.
-The album also includes the song “Executioners” by Nadezhda Kopytina as a bonus track.
+This epic phalanstery serves as the home of Nadia and Vanechka, whose tender bond is presented in a series of emotionally charged cues that follow the unlikely relationship from their first meeting to the happy farewell when they can start life anew.